charleswest/GameScrape/README.md

 2. Run CaptureDigits to obtain sample number from some of the screens.
 We only need 0 thru 9.
     These will be written to the main directory.
 They should be checked and moved to blobs.

-3. EvaluateGame looks at a screen and attempts to determine what number are on the screen.
+3. EvaluateGame looks at a screen and attempts to determine what numbers are on the screen.
 It returns a list of the numbers it finds.

 4. MainTestLoop runs EvaluateGame on every game to compare it's output to what we already have on testfile.txt.
+MainTest keep a running total of correct results.